 In the cave painting scene, note that Manny's mate never stood a chance.
 Surrounded by speared humans, she could only shelter their calf helplessly.
 This makes perfect sense when you realize she had no tusks.

 If you pay attention then you’ll notice that there has been an on screen death in every movie so far.
-In the first it was Soto being crushed by icicles and Nadia drowning, in the second it was Fast Tony’s unfortunate glyptodont friend Stu (and later on, the killers themselves), in the third the bird thing that Sid threw off a cliff thinking it could fly, and Captain Gutt eaten by a siren and many of his minions falling to their deaths in the fourth.
+In the first it was Soto being crushed by icicles and Nadia drowning and the scene with Diego dying since the director commentary said it was a real death, in the second it was Fast Tony’s unfortunate glyptodont friend Stu (and later on, the killers themselves), in the third the bird thing that Sid threw off a cliff thinking it could fly, and Captain Gutt eaten by a siren and many of his minions falling to their deaths in the fourth.

 The fourth film begins with Sid's family arriving in a log sled and tricking him into keeping care of his Grandmother before abandoning him again.
 Then the Continent begins to crack apart, and Sid's family is never seen again.